hamdivazim/LilLaah/README.md

 *For The Sake of Allah*

-LilLaah is an open-source React Native app designed to help Muslims stay connected to their faith.
+LilLaah is an open-source React Native app designed to help Muslims stay connected with faith.
 It includes prayer times, Quran recitation with translations, and a curated collection of duas - all in one privacy-focused app.

 ## Features